Time Off: Planned and Unplanned

-There are generally three situations where a serious lifter would take time off from training:
+There are three situations where a serious lifter would take time off from training:

-2. A short and planned break (e.g., a vacation or trip).
+- A short planned break (vacation or trip).

-The first two are generally done begrudgingly, while the third is often treated as the worst thing possible next to a death sentence.
-The fact is, deloading and hiatuses from training are things that are part of everybody's life.
-I've had to stop training due to some health problems and I work with lots of clients who have busy schedules that require time off or at least reduced training.
+Deloading and hiatuses from training are part of everybody's life.
 While it's my job to help people get the most out of their training, it's also part of my job to help them retain most of their gains when they're forced out of the gym.